TSmith1992/Sandboxes/Container Log Exclusion/README.md

 ====
 api-key:  32 bytes

 This resulting Data should be an api-key containing 32 bytes representing the 32 characters of your API Key.
-If this does not line up `kubectl delete secret datadog-agent` and double check the command you ran.
+If this does not line up, run `kubectl delete secret datadog-agent` and double check the command you ran.